edysfy/Group_website/process/uxDesign.md

 </table>
 The identification of this second type of user highlighted the importance of creating a clear and easy-to-use search interface.
 Because we identified these users early, our front-end planning was designed with them in mind from the very start. <br><br>

-The is another use case that is worth mentioning.
-Someone, who doesn't want to use EmoteMap's journal/blogging/community features, and who doesn't work for a charity.
-Just normal person who is interested in knowing how people are feeling around the world.
+There is another use case that is worth mentioning.
+Someone who doesn't want to use EmoteMap's journal/blogging/community features, and who doesn't work for a charity; just a normal person who is interested in knowing how people are feeling around the world.
 Interested to see the thought process that occurs in different countries.
 Maybe exposing them to this app will reduce the stigma around mental health making it less taboo to this person.
 Maybe, EmoteMap will teach him how people with Psychosis feel, removing any preconceived notion.
 This person will want to get involved and support people, like the charity above or by donating money.

 Meet Dan, 43:
 <table>